-Over 50% of the population are online
+Over 50% of the population is online

 Growth in internet wealth management

 Figures from Nielsen’s Financial Tracking Report indicate trust in online finance tools in the Chinese market.
-Only 12% of respondents were investing in products offered by traditional banks but 45% in internet based wealth management tools.
+Only 12% of respondents were investing in products offered by traditional banks but 45% in internet-based wealth management tools.

-7/10 internet users are on mobile
+Most internet users are on a mobile

 Ecommerce is huge

-Since then it has become the biggest 24-hour online shopping event in the calendar, and has been replicated at home and abroad, with Singles’ Day promotions found at rivals such as China’s JD.com and Pinduoduo as well as South Korea’s 11thStreet and Singapore’s Qoo10.
+Since then, it has become the biggest 24-hour online shopping event in the calendar and has been replicated at home and abroad, with Singles’ Day promotions found at rivals such as China’s JD.com and Pinduoduo as well as South Korea’s 11thStreet and Singapore’s Qoo10.